dice-group/ldcbench-nutch-system-adapter/README.md

-# LDSpider adapter for LDCBench
+# Apache Nutch adapter for LDCBench

 The system adapter for [Apache Nutch](https://nutch.apache.org/).